osamunoda/onhover_module/README.md

 Have fun!

 I tested this file on Mac Sierra, FileMaker ver15 only.
-Maybe it works on El capitan, FileMaker ver14~

 Please let me know your idea, requests, thoughts about this on issues!
 I would really appreciate it.